Deep Reinforcement Learning for FlipIt Security Game: Game Environment

 \subsection{Markov Decision Process}

 Our environment is defined as a Markov Decision Process (MDP).
 At each iteration, agents select an action from the set of possible actions $\A$.
-In FlipIt, the action space is restrained to two actions: to flip and not to flip.
+In \nf{FlipIt}, the action space is restrained to two actions: to flip and not to flip.
 As previously mentioned, agents do not always have a correct perception of the current state of the game.
-In Figure [\ref{fig:state_update}] we describe a case where an agent plays with only partial observability.
-Let $P_1$ be the blue agent and $P_2$ be the red agent.
-Both players are considered LM.
-When $P_1$ flips at iteration 1, it receives some information on its opponent's last move which was at iteration 0.
-However, it will never know of $P_2$'s flip at iteration 2, since the only feedback it receives afterwards is at iteration 6 and it concerns only the opponent's last move which was at iteration 4.
-Hence, between iterations 1 and 6, $P_1$ only has partial observation of the game state and imperfect information on the time it controls the resource.\\
+In Figure \ref{fig:state_update} we describe a case where an LM agent $P_1$ plays with only partial observability against a periodic agent $P_2$.
+When $P_1$ flips at iteration 6, the only feedback it receives from the environment concerns its opponent's flip at iteration 4.
+Hence, no information is given regarding the opponent's previous flip at iteration 2 and $P_1$ is subjected to an incorrect assumption on the time it controlled the resource.
+Suppose $P_1$ claims ownership of the resource at iteration 6.
+Then, $P_1$'s benefit would be equal to the sum of the operational cost of flipping and the reward for being in control of the resource, which is represented by $\uptau_{P_1}$ in the figure below.

+\textbf{State Space}.
+We consider a discrete state space where each state indicates the current state of the game, i.e. whether the defender is the current owner of the resource and the times elapsed since each agent's last known moves.
+The current owner of the resource can be inferred from the current state of the game.
+Agents only learn the current state of the game once they \nf{flip}, causing imperfect information in their observations, as previously explained.

+\textbf{Action Space}.
+In the original version of \nf{FlipIt}, the only move option available is to flip.
+An adaptive agent therefore has two possible actions: to flip or not to flip.
+In this paper, we extend the game framework to a larger action-spaced game and introduce a new move called \nf{check}.
+This move allows an agent to check the current state of the game and obtain information regarding its opponents' last known moves all while paying a lower operational cost than the one of flipping.
+Just like flipping, an agent can check the state of the game at any time throughout the game and the action spaces are then denoted by $\mathcal A_d = \{\texttt{void}, \texttt{flip}, \texttt{check}\}$ for the defender and $\mathcal A_a = \{\texttt{void}, \texttt{flip}\}$ for the attacker.

+\textbf{State Transitions}.
+Since an agent can move at any time throughout the game, it is possible that both agents involved \nf{flip} simultaneously and ties are broken by automatically assigning ownership to the defender.
+At each iteration, the state of the game is updated as such.
+If the defender flipped, the current owner is assigned to the defender.
+If the defender did not flip and its opponent flipped, the current owner is assigned to the opponent.
+If neither agent flips, the current owner is left unchanged.
+The transition to the next step only depends on the current state and actions taken such that the state transition function $T$ is defined by $T : S \times \mathcal A_d \times \mathcal A_a \rightarrow \Delta(S)$.

-We define the immediate reward at each iteration based on the action executed as well as the owner of the resource at the previous iteration.
-Let $r_t^i$ be the immediate reward received by agent $i$ at time-step $t$.
-We have
+\textbf{Reward System}.
+We define the immediate reward at each iteration based on the action taken as well as the owner of the resource at the previous iteration.